KxSystems/docs-v1/docs/ml/toolkit/utils.md

 Syntax: `.ml.shape[x]`

-Where `x` is a matrix, returns its shape as a 2-list.
+Where `x` is a matrix, returns its shape as a 2-item list.

 ```q
 q)x:(30 20)#1000?10f